Warning! Some spoilers after Act V are left unmarked. Read at your own risk

 - Evil Overlord: The closest thing on how to describe her reign, allowing her Ebondrake Cult to take over nearly every part of the Stratus Empire.
 Ang Hondu even remarks that even if she's gone, her influence is still strong in places where the Ebondrake Cult resides.

 - Flower Motifs: She associated with red roses, from her scarlet gardens to her One-Winged Angel transformation looking like a mutated rose monstrosity.

 - Impossible Hourglass Figure: She's quite a looker with her slim waist and Hartman Hips.
 Her appearance in the Act 9 trailer really accentuates it.

-- My Beloved Smother: She basically keeps Prince Subin locked away, restricting all visits from everyone and only has the her Ebondrake officers watching over him.
+- My Beloved Smother: She basically keeps Prince Subin locked away, restricting all visits from everyone, and only has her Ebondrake officers watching over him.

 - Red and Black and Evil All Over: Decked in a red dress and she's a master of using the Dark chi, she doesn't even try to hide how evil she actually is.

 - Would Hurt a Child: She's pretty uncaring to her own son, experimenting on him and plans to sacrifice him in a divine mandate.
 She's also responsible for the kidnapping of children and taking away their eyes to be turned into verity pills.

 - Deceptive Disciple: He leads Cricket and the other students to an ambush, and mercilessly kills Bunyang.
 Thanks to this, the hero makes it personal after they cross paths again.

 - Disney Death: In Zulia's invasion of the Hongmoon School, he took an attack meant for Cricket and fell off the cliff the same way as the start of the story.
 It's actually staged as revealed in the act 9 trailer.